nureply/email-signature-generator/README.md

 Email Signature Generator - Nureply

--
--
-- Checklist:
+Checklist:

-* Font families should be tested for deliverability.
+- Font families should be tested for deliverability.
+- Next.js loading indicator could be deactivated even though only appearing in development mode.